Sydney-Informatics-Hub/Scalable-DIA-NN/README.md

 ## CPU efficiency

 This workflow has fairly poor CPU efficiency, in part to do with DIA-NN itself (which was not written to be parallelised in this way) and in part due to running a PC tool under Wine on a Linux platform.
 Tasks have approximately double walltime compared to when running Linux DIA-NN on mzML input.
-However, walltime, KSU and disk is saved from not requiring the wiff --> mzML conversion step, as well as the improvement in results when using wiff input.
+However, walltime, KSU and disk is saved from not requiring the wiff &rarr; mzML conversion step, as well as the [improvement in results](https://github.com/vdemichev/DiaNN/issues/777) when using wiff input.

-Additional benchmarking will be performed to determine minimum resource requirements per job without further increasing walltime.

-Updating to a Wine 8 container (currently using 7.0.0) may also help, and possibly overcome the DONE_BLOCKING errors.
+Updating to a Wine 8 container (currently using 7.0.0) may also help, and remains a plan for future testing.

 </details>